Cyfrin/2023-07-foundry-defi-stablecoin/README.md

 - A known gas issue, is that we use storage variables instead of immutables for storing the addresses of the collateral.
 You can ignore this.

 - If the protocol ever becomes insolvent, there is _almost_ no way to recover.
 This is a known issue.

+- EDIT: August 26th, for Judging
+- We don't want the constructor marked as payable, as we like the extra protection it gives us from accidentally deploying a contract with ETH.

 # Differential Tests